kelvinmo/simplejwt/README.md

 $jwt = new SimpleJWT\JWE($headers, $plaintext);
 ```

-The JWT can then be encrypted:
+The JWE can then be encrypted:

 ```php
 try {